zed-industries/docs/general/vim.md

 # replacement
 :%s/foo/bar/
-    to replace instances of foo with bar (/g is always assumed, the range must always be %, and zed uses different regex syntax to vim)
+    to replace instances of foo with bar (/g is always assumed, the range must always be %, and Zed uses different regex syntax to vim)

 # editing
 :j[oin]